owncloud-archive/documentation/admin_manual/configuration/server/external_sites.rst

 For sites that allow iframing, you may open them inside the OwnCloud UI by selecting "Inside OwnCloud Frame' (the default).

+ - '_self': Opens link inside the ownCloud iframe (default)
+ - '_top': Replaces current ownCloud window with the link
+ - '_blank': Opens link in a new window'